 To comply with the Chesapeake Bay TMDL, additional requirements are included in the City of Williamsburg’s Municipal Separate Storm Sewer (MS4) permit.
 The City is required to implement additional measures to reduce nitrogen, phosphorus, and sediment loadings in three stages over the next three permit cycles (15 years).

 On June 29, 2015, the City of Williamsburg published a Chesapeake Bay TMDL Action Plan.
 The first plan details specific treatments to meet the City's initial 5% pollutant reduction goals for the first permit cycle ending June 30, 2018.
 This plan was updated in anticipation of the MS4 permit reissuance and a new Chesapeake Bay TMDL Action Plan for the second permit cycle ending June 30, 2023 was published on May 30, 2019.
 Progress of the Action Plan can be found in the MS4 Annual Reports.

 In addition to the Chesapeake Bay TMDL, three local streams have been issued TMDLs with waste load allocations (WLAs) assigned to the City of Williamsburg.
 Queen's Creek, Chisel Run (Powhatan Creek), and Mill Creek are all listed as impaired for not meeting water quality standards for bacteria.
 Queen's Creek drains to the York River, while Chisel Run and Mill Creek drain to the James River.

-In June 2016, the City of Williamsburg published a TMDL Action Plan for Queen's Creek and a TMDL Action Plan for Mill Creek and Powhatan Creek.
-Both action plans were submitted to DEQ in September 2016 and approved on April 4, 2017.
-Progress towards achieving the waste load allocations in each action plan is documented in the MS4 Annual Report.
+In April 2020, the City of Williamsburg updated a TMDL Action Plan for Queen's Creek and a TMDL Action Plan for Mill Creek and Powhatan Creek.
+Both action plans will receive public comments until April 30, 2020 and will be submitted to DEQ.
+The progress towards achieving the waste load allocations in each action plan is documented in the MS4 Annual Report.

-Written comments or questions on the Chesapeake Bay TMDL Action Plan or other local stream TMDL Action Plans may be dropped off or mailed to the Department of Public Works at 401 Lafayette Street, Williamsburg, VA 23188 or e-mailed to email@example.com.
+Written comments or questions on the Chesapeake Bay TMDL Action Plan or other local stream TMDL Action Plans may be mailed to the Department of Public Works at 401 Lafayette Street, Williamsburg, VA 23185 or e-mailed to firstname.lastname@example.org.